 Osgood: established five fundamental requirements for a policy of limited war: well-defined, limited objectives; a willingness to limit the means employed; appropriate military tactics, techniques and weapons; sufficient economic resources; and an unwavering national will.

+Smoke On, Ruin Em – Target based on what the Soviets were doing.
+How they were targeted?

 Limitations: geographical area; weapons; targets; manpower; number of belligerents; duration and intensity.